Cosmological constant in a quantum fluid model

 \seCtion{Contributions to the cosmological constant}

-We analyze in this section the possible contributions of vacuum state to the cosmological constant.
-A complete discussion about which are these possible contribution has been performed in the literature considering a set of scenarios for the quantum fluid \cite{ca4,ca5,ca6,ca9}.
-The vanishing value of vacuum energy obtained from the equilibrium condition of quantum liquids is perturbed by the different scenarios.
+On this section we will analyze the possible contributions of vacuum state to cosmological constant.
+A complete discussion about the meaning of these possible contributions, considering different scenarios for the quantum fluid, has been performed in Refs. \cite{ca4}-\cite{ca9}.
+The vanishing value of vacuum energy obtained from equilibrium condition of quantum liquids is perturbed by different scenarios.